mishashe/HGT/README.md

 To calculate the prefactor from the match-length frequency table in `ResHist.mumm` we use the Matlab script that can be found in file `CalculatePrefactor.m`.
 It takes as an input the file with the frequency table, the minimal match length (rmin=300bp in our case), and total lengths of sequences `1.fa` (L1) and `2.fa` (L2).

 #### 5. Taxonomy database.
+For the taxonomy we use NCBI database downloaded from `ftp.ncbi.nlm.nih.gov/pub/taxonomy/new_taxdump/`.
-We download the bacteria evolutionary tree on the genus level from the `http://www.timetree.org/` site.
+Bacteria evolutionary tree with time information on the genus level we downloaded from the `http://www.timetree.org/` site.
 It results in the `Newick` file `Bacteria_genus.nwk`.
-However, not all genera are present in this database, so where we don't need time information we use more complete NCBI database downloaded from `ftp.ncbi.nlm.nih.gov/pub/taxonomy/new_taxdump/`.